LukaszPasich/Anaconda-MAA-MS1/README.md

 	- The users who have decided to become members have a clear and easy pathway to do so presented for them.
 Almost every page has a distinctive call to action button for joining the academy.
 This button is unmissable and leads to the _Contact_ page.
 	- From the _Contact_ page there are few options to get in touch with the academy: physical address, phone number, email and contact form.
-	- The contact form let's the user know which fields are required to fill out and upon the submission of the online form the page with the acknowledgement of query receipt is displayed.
+	- The contact form let's the user know which fields are required to fill out and upon the submission of the online form the page with the acknowledgement of the query receipt is displayed.

-10. As a returning visitor, I expect to be able to check if the times of the classes have changed, look up information about the new instructors and be able to find the social media links to check for new posts, images and videos published bt the school.
+10. As a returning visitor, I expect to be able to check if the times of the classes have changed, look up information about the new instructors and be able to find the social media links to check for new posts, images and videos published by the school.

 	- Anaconda MAA website will be regularly updated.
 	- The links to the academy's social media channels are in the footer (generally where they would be expected).